 sudo snap install notepad-plus-plus

-Once the installation completes, you can launch it from the search or by typing notepad-plus-plus in Terminal.
+Once the installation completes, you can launch it from the search or by typing notepad-plus-plus into the terminal.

 Features of Notepad++

-- These highlighting and folding can be user-defined depending on your preference.
+- This highlighting and folding can be user-defined depending on your preference.

-- Search / Replace option in one or all of the notepad++ open documents.
+- Search/replace option in one or all of the documents open in Notepad++.

 - Customizable GUI with various options.